National Park Seminary: Preservation and development

 On September 14, 1972, a 27-acre (0.11-km^{2}) National Park Seminary Historic District was listed as a national historic district on the National Register of Historic Places.
 In the following years, the historical integrity of the property was threatened by neglect and vandalism.
 The Greek Revival Odeon Theater was lost to arson in 1993.
 Local preservation groups took action and "Save Our Seminary" (SOS) was formed in 1988.
 In the late 1990s, Senator Paul Sarbanes was instrumental in encouraging the Army to make repairs to some of the buildings and, ultimately, in releasing the property for development.
 With private donations, SOS began an exterior restoration project of the pagoda in 1999, completed in 2003.

 In 2003, a development team led by the Alexander Company began implementing a plan to preserve the campus as the core of a new residential neighborhood.
 The residential neighborhood consists of townhomes, condominiums, and apartments.
 The townhomes are in a variety of architectural styles from Spanish mission to colonial.
 The apartments, some of which are affordable housing, are in the main structure.
 Condominiums are located in several buildings that branch off of the main structure including the Senior House, Senior Annex, and Music Hall.
 There are condominiums in the Chapel and Aloha House.
 The Alexander Company's plans for redevelopment of the site were featured in a 2006 New York Times story.

 Portions of the abandoned seminary grounds were made available for townhouse development which began in 2006.
 Portions of the old-growth forest in the glen were cut down for the commercial housing development and portions were retained; likewise, parts of the historically sensitive yards and courts were spared from redevelopment.

-Student Activities

-There were eight sororities on campus each with a themed house they were: